frederic-perez/AmE-dictionary/data/idioms.md

 __great balls of fire__ An exclamation of surprise and amazement.
 Good heavens!; Wow! _Did you see that game?
 Great balls of fire—the Yankees tied it up with two outs in the bottom of the ninth!_
 __great deal__ :dart::two: (often followed by \`of’) A large number or amount or extent.
 Much, a lot.
 __Greek__ :two::astonished::hammer: _It’s all greek to me._ _It’s in Greek and almost impossible to decode._
-__green folding__ Paper money, especially in large amounts. _How much green folding is this repair job gonna cost me?_
+__green folding__ Paper money, especially in large amounts. _Boy, I bet you had to lay down some serious green folding for that new sports car, huh?_ _How much green folding is this repair job gonna cost me?_
+__green light__
 __green sheet__ :two: In James Ellroy’s novels, the term “green sheet” is often used to refer to a document or record that contains information about a person or event.
 A “green sheet” is usually something that is kept by law enforcement or other authorities, and it contains details that are not publicly available or easily accessible.
 For example, a “green sheet” might contain information about a suspect in a crime, or about a witness who has given testimony in a trial.
 __green thumb__ :two::hammer: _Practical ideas for novice green thumbs and expert gardeners alike._
 __green with envy__ :two: Very jealous of another person. _My daughter loves being on stage, so she is just green with envy that Alice got the lead in the school play._